k98kurz/tapescript/docs.md

 ## `run_auth_script(script: bytes | ScriptProtocol, cache_vals: dict = {}, contracts: dict = {}, plugins: dict = {}, stack_max_items: int = 1024, stack_max_item_size: int = 1024, callstack_limit: int = 128): -> bool`

+Deprecated.
+Functionality will be maintained until the 0.8.0 release.
+See documentation for details on how to use the replacement function `run_auth_scripts`.

+## `run_auth_scripts(scripts: list[bytes | ScriptProtocol], cache_vals: dict = {}, contracts: dict = {}, plugins: dict = {}, stack_max_items: int = 1024, stack_max_item_size: int = 1024, callstack_limit: int = 128): -> bool`

-Run the given auth script byte code.
+Run the given auth scripts in order.
 Returns True iff the stack has a single
-\xff value after script execution and no errors were raised; otherwise, returns False.
+\xff value after all scripts have executed and no errors were raised; otherwise, returns False.
+Each script is executed with the same stack and cache;
+definitions are copied between tapes; and the `callstack_limit` is enforced across the total execution via a cumulative `callstack_count`.
+When using locking and unlocking scripts, the locking script must be the last item in the scripts list so it is executed last and thus properly enforced.

 ## `add_opcode(code: int, name: str, function: Callable, aliases: list[str] = []): -> None`